fastrgv/hbox/README.md

 * (3) [float] MaxGb memory to use
 * (4) [int 0..4, 10..14] Solution method:
-	* 0 (default) Quick solution using "smart-inertia" [a cfg updated only if #pushes is reduced]
+	* 0 (default) Push-reducing updates [a cfg updated only if #pushes is reduced]
-	* 1 Move-reducing updates using inertia [a cfg updated even if #pushes is equal but #moves is reduced]
+	* 1 Move-reducing updates [a cfg updated even if #pushes is equal but #moves is reduced]
-	* 2 No Hungarian Estimator using inertia: possibly more move-efficient solutions but typically slower.
+	* 2 No Hungarian Estimator: possibly more move-efficient solutions but typically slower.

 	* 3 Method 0 without inertia, i.e. single-steps. (similar to hbox6, the prior version)